 Begging is one of the most common behavioral issues that dog owners have to face.
 If not handled properly, it becomes a habit.
 This can prove very frustrating in the long term.
-Training pups isn’t always easy, but with a little patience, it can be very rewarding.
+Training pups isn’t always easy, but with a little patience and some tips on how to train your dog not to beg, it can be very rewarding.

 You’ll have your pup happily awaiting his own food, instead of yours, in no time – with some help.
-Let’s take a look at a few pointers to get you started:
+Here’s how to train your dog not to beg:

 A good way to start the process is by scheduling your pup’s meals with your own.
 Partially, dogs beg for food because it’s tasty; they also beg to be a part of the family.
 Dogs see eating meals together as a social event.
 When you shoo him away, he’ll feel rejected.